Anwar0902/Hangman/README.md

 # HANGMAN

-**To start the program type ies -S mix the create the process by Hangman.Startgame.Start_game.start_link the call the play_game by Hangman.Startgame.Start_game.play_game**
+**To start the program type iex -S mix the create the process by Hangman.Startgame.Start_game.start_link the call the play_game by Hangman.Startgame.Start_game.play_game**